OrganizedFellow/100-days-of-code/README.md

 **What I Learned:**

+-   This is my first time playing with CSS Variables, localStorage, and HSL for colors.
 -   The [MDN: Web Storge API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API) page shows plenty of examples to get started.
 -   StackOverFlow is an invaluable resource!!!